This website uses cookies. Read more about our cookie/privacy policy.

 Sheffield Festivals Guide

-Our guide to Sheffield's cultural festivals for 2025.
+Our guide to Sheffield's cultural festivals for 2025 and 2026.
 Featuring music, film, visual art, theatre, and more.

 Our Picks